-The birth of St John the Baptist was foretold by an Angel to Zacharias, John’s father.
+The birth of St John the Baptist (Died: 31-36) was foretold by an Angel to Zachariah, John’s father.
 At the time, Zacharias was an old man and his wife Elizabeth was barren.

 John is described as having been sent by God, “To bear witness to the light so that through him everyone might be saved”.
 John proclaimed a message of baptism for the forgiveness of sins and described Jesus as the one who would, “Baptise with the Holy Spirit”.